Gregory M. Herek, Ph.D.

 Prof. Herek's Social Psychology Network page

-Gregory M. Herek is a Professor of Psychology at the University of California at Davis (UCD).
-He received his Ph.D. in social psychology from UCD in 1983, then was a postdoctoral fellow at Yale University.
+Gregory M. Herek, an emeritus Professor of Psychology at the University of California at Davis (UCD), is an internationally recognized authority on prejudice against sexual minorities, anti-gay violence, and AIDS-related stigma.
+He received his Ph.D. in social psychology from UC Davis in 1983, then was a postdoctoral fellow at Yale University.
 He subsequently served as a faculty member at Yale and the Graduate Center of the City University of New York before returning to UCD, first as a research psychologist and later as a tenured professor.

-He is a past chairperson of the APA Committee on Lesbian and Gay Concerns.
-He also served on the APA Task Force on Avoiding Heterosexist Bias in Research and the APA Task Force on AIDS.
-He currently serves as chairperson of the Scientific Review Committee for the Wayne F. Placek Award, sponsored by the American Psychological Foundation.
+Professor Herek is a past chairperson of the APA Committee on Lesbian and Gay Concerns and has also served on the APA Task Force on Avoiding Heterosexist Bias in Research and the APA Task Force on AIDS.
+He worked closely with the late Evelyn Hooker to organize the Wayne F. Placek Award, administered by the American Psychological Foundation with a bequest left to Dr. Hooker.
+He served as chairperson of the Scientific Review Committee for the Placek Award from 1995 to 2007, during which time more than $1.4 million in direct support and matching funds were given to scientists conducting research on sexual minority issues.

-Prof. Herek's other professional involvements also have focused on lesbian and gay concerns and AIDS issues.
-In 1997, he was a participant at President Clinton's White House Conference on Hate Crimes.
-In 1993, he gave written and oral testimony on behalf of the APA, the American Psychiatric Association, and four other national professional associations for the House Armed Services Committee's hearings on gays and the U.S. military.
+Professor Herek has also contributed his professional expertise to policy work involving lesbian and gay concerns and AIDS issues.
+In 2011, he provided invited oral and written testimony for the U.S. Commission on Civil Rights' hearings on Federal Enforcement of Civil Rights Laws to Protect Students Against Bullying, Violence and Harassment.
+In 1997, he was an invited participant at President Clinton's White House Conference on Hate Crimes.
+In 1993, he testified on behalf of the American Psychological Association (APA), the American Psychiatric Association, and four other national professional associations for the House Armed Services Committee's hearngs on gays and the U.S. military.
 In 1986, he testified on behalf of the APA for the House Criminal Justice Subcommittee's hearings on antigay violence.
+He also has assisted the APA in preparing amicus briefs in more than 30 major court cases, including cases that challenged the constitutionality of:

 Home | Hate Crimes | AIDS | Sacramento | The Facts | Military | Sexual Prejudice